-All JonoKnife models come with a magnetic blade guard included.
-For your safety your knife should be stored with the guard attached.
+All JonoKnife fiddle bow bread saws come with a magnetic blade guard included.
+For your safety your fiddle bow knife should be stored with the guard attached.
 Remove the guard by pulling it downwards away from the blade.
 To re-attach the guard after use; fit it from the side.
-You should never move your hand towards the blade teeth for any reason.
-They’re SHARP!
+You should never move your hand towards the blade teeth.
+The teeth are SHARP!
 If you own a JonoKnife breadboard then the magnetic guard is not necessary as the knife stores safely attached to the board.

 Best Bread knife cutting technique

 Use a gentler grip to hold the handle than used for a conventional breadknife.
-Make sure the handle is level and not tilting down to the left or right before you cut.
+Make sure the handle of your fiddle bow knife is level and not tilting down to the left or right before you cut.
 Slice with long forward and backward strokes.
 Apply minimal downward pressure, especially when cutting bread straight from the oven!